World's Best Cities for Remote Work

 Besides that, few cities in the world can beat Seoul when it comes to nightlife.
 There are gigantic nightclubs where the soju flows, large party districts and singing rooms for the end of the night.
 This is also one of the safest places you'll ever travel to.
 Oh, and the food is amazing.

-However, South Korea is behind in terms of acceptance of sexual minorities, and people of color report discrimination, though physical violence against either group is rare.
+However, South Korea is behind in accepting sexual minorities, and people of color report discrimination, though physical violence against either group is rare.

 31. Toronto, Canada